 Long after the retreat to Taiwan, the KMT continued to assert that the ROC government was the sole legitimate government of all China.
 In 1971, however, United Nations General Assembly Resolution 2758 recognized the PRC's representatives as "the only legitimate representatives of China to the United Nations," and expelled "the representatives of Chiang Kai-shek," the ROC's president at the time.
 Taiwan has remained outside the United Nations ever since.
 Taiwan today claims "effective jurisdiction" only over Taiwan, the archipelagos of Penghu, Kinmen, and Matsu, and some smaller islands.
-The ROC also claims disputed islands in the East China Sea and South China Sea.
+It also claims disputed islands in the East and South China Seas.

 On Taiwan, the KMT maintained authoritarian one-party rule until 1987, when it began allowing political liberalization.
-Current President Tsai Ing-wen's Democratic Progressive Party (DPP), was founded in 1986.
 Taiwan held its first direct parliamentary election in 1992 and its first direct presidential election in 1996.
-President Tsai's May 2016 inauguration marked Taiwan's third peaceful transfer of political power from one party to another.
-In 2016, the DPP also ended the KMT's previously unbroken control of Taiwan's legislature, the 113-member Legislative Yuan.
+The May 2016 inauguration of current President Tsai Ing-wen of the Democratic Progressive Party (DPP) marked Taiwan's third peaceful transfer of political power from one party to another.
+In 2016, the DPP also ended the KMT's previously unbroken control of the Legislative Yuan, Taiwan's 113-member legislature.

 The DPP suffered deep losses in November 2018 local elections.
 It now controls 6 of Taiwan's 22 municipalities, to the KMT's 15, with one in the hands of an independent.
 Taiwan is to hold presidential and legislative elections on January 11, 2020.
 President Tsai is running for re-election.
+The KMT candidate is Kaohsiung Mayor Han Kuo-yu.